Skip to main content

 5. Document your rules — maintain a reference of what validation exists per module so new admins do not create conflicting rules.

-Next: Page Designer — Control the layout of record detail pages.
+Next: Layout Designer — Control the layout of record detail pages.